Judethedude007/Judethedude007-THE-REDUNDANT-TRINITY/README.md

 [Demo Video Link]<https://youtu.be/2I0m2GD9rDo>
 *I’ll walk you through the cloud animations, timers, AI chat, retro music module, and show you how my Pomodoro lets you conquer time—while having some fun on the way!*

-#### Additional Demos
-- GIF of the Surprise Box launching confetti each time you’re losing track of time.
-- Clip of me (aka the AI) repeating your words in dramatic voice—the most redundant reminder of where your hours went.

-***

 ## Team Contributions
 - **Jude Thomas:**
   - Ideator, architect, and all-round maker of redundant things